 Formal Group Shots

-During canapes and drinks we captured the group shots. it’s usually a good time to do this before the wedding breakfast.
-I prefer to have a list ready where one of the weeding party have been chosen to collate the groups ready for their photographs.
-This prevents large groups of people habging around when they really want ot be chatting and having fun.
+During canapes and drinks we captured the group shots.
+It’s usually a good time to do this before the wedding breakfast.
+I prefer to have a list ready where one of the wedding party have been chosen to collate the groups ready for their photographs.
+This prevents large groups of people hanging around when they really want ot be chatting and having fun.
 Everyone was in good spirits.
-We managed to get all of the group shots finished in plenty of time for the wedding breakfast, and of course everyone could get back to the bar and relaxed.
+We managed to get all of the group shots finished in plenty of time for the wedding breakfast, and of course everyone could get back to the bar and relax.
 The couple married on 11th November, so the light was abosultely perfect for some twilight shots around 4pm.

 The Wedding Breakfast

 It was back to the Baronial Hall for the magnificent wedding breakfast.
 The hall once again looked stunning.
 The speeches ran like clockwork.
 There didn’t seem to be any pre speech nerves.
 Once they are finshed then everyone can relax, and on with the wedding meal.
 I was very lucky to be provided with a full meal, which I must say was excellent.
 The staff looked after everyone so well, including me too.
 I can’t praise them enough.

 Cutting of the Cake

 John and Karen’s wedding cake had a winter feel with a Polar Bear themed cake.
 I’d never seen a design like this before, the colours really completed the rest of the room and the Bridesmaids dresses.
 It was a very relaxed and happy event.
 I stole the Husband and Wife for a few last shots outside by the wonderful double decker bus and telephone box.
 It was starting to get quite cold.
 Karen must’ve been freezing but I think the love from John kept her warm.

 I asked John and Karen what stood out the most from their day.
 Their reply: “There was nothing in particular that made their wedding day special as the whole day was amazing from start to finish”.

 Congratulations Mrs and Mrs King